microsoft/pxt-adafruit/docs/projects/magic-wand/make.md

 ## Step 4: Attach your board

-Use a small piece of tape and roll it inside out so that the sticky side on the outside.
+Use a small piece of tape and roll it inside out so that the sticky side is on the outside.

 Place the tape at the top of the wooden stick and use it to stick the @boardname@ onto your magic wand.